 Dyslexia is a common learning difference where people may have difficulties with reading, spelling, writing and pronouncing words.
-However, people with Dyslexia can be creative, innovative and good problem solvers!
+However, people with Dyslexia have many strengths and can be creative, innovative and good problem solvers!
 It can present differently for individuals and is genetic.

-Microsoft recently launched a short 'course' with information and videos of first-hand accounts.
+Microsoft have a free short 'course' with information and videos of first-hand accounts.